 The Handbell Musicians of America Board of Directors operates under John Carver’s Policy Governance© model and consists of a president, president-elect, and five at-large members.
 Each member serves the board for a total of six years.
 Elections occur every three years so that member terms are rotated.

-For nearly 39 years, Pamela “P.L.”
+For over 40 years, Pamela “P.L.”
 Grove has been at the forefront of handbell artistry in America.
-As a founding ringer with the critically acclaimed Sonos Handbell Ensemble, her more notable performances included those with the San Francisco Girls Chorus, the San Francisco Symphony Chorus, the Kronos Quartet, Frederica von Stade, and twice on Garrison Keillor’s A Prairie Home Companion.
+As a founding ringer with the critically acclaimed Sonos Handbell Ensemble, her more notable performances included those with the San Francisco Girls Chorus, the San Francisco Symphony Chorus, the Kronos Quartet, Frederica von Stade and twice on Garrison Keillor’s A Prairie Home Companion.
 She is currently artistic director for Velocity Handbell Ensemble, and she has directed several church handbell choirs over the years.
-She continues as a pioneer in the art of handbell musicianship, and she is one of only a few people ever to receive a degree in handbell performance.
-While P.L. makes her living working for the government, she prefers to spend her time playing piano, singing, composing music, and ringing handbells.
+She continues to pioneer in the field of handbells and is one of only a few people ever to receive a college degree in handbell performance.
+Recently retired from her government “day job,” P.L. hopes to spend more time playing piano, singing, composing music, and playing the handbells.

 Jill Fedon began ringing handbells in 1985 in Hackettstown, New Jersey.
 She received her B.S. in Music Education from Indiana University of Pennsylvania and her Master of Church Music from Concordia University Wisconsin.
 Jill is director of handbells at Trinity United Methodist Church in Hackettstown, New Jersey, the very church where she first learned to ring handbells.
 She conducts four handbell choirs, two adult and two youth.
 Recently, her high school choir the Trinity Ringers, performed at Carnegie Hall and Walt Disney World.
 Jill teaches Early Childhood Music and Lower School Computers at Gill St. Bernard’s School in Gladstone, New Jersey, where she is also the Related Arts Team Leader.
-Jill is currently chair of Area 2 and is a published handbell composer and arranger.
-She lives in northwest New Jersey with her husband, Ryan and seven year old son, Ben who loves ringing handchimes and can’t wait to join mom’s handbell choir next year.
+Jill served as Chair of Area 2 from 2015 – 2017 and is a published handbell composer and arranger.
+She lives in northwest New Jersey with her husband, Ryan and son, Ben wholoves ringing in mom’s youth handbell choir.

 Bill is an active conductor and clinician in both the choral and handbell fields.
 He is the founder and music director of the Twin Cities ensemble Bells of the Lakes, Artistic Director of Hennepin Chime and Chorus Polaris, and co-conductor of StreetSong MN.